anderslauri/eleutheria-gcp-iap/README.md

 should be implemented to ensure a close to real time change of bindings.

 ### Conditional bindings
-`request.path`, `request.host` and `request.time` are in conditional bindings.
+`request.path`, `request.host` and `request.time` are supported with conditional bindings.
 These conditions are compiled in memory and evaluated given request parameters. `request.time` is provided given `time.Now()`.

 ## How to run
 Normal Go application.
 Configuration is based [pkl-lang][pkl-lang].
 Follow required steps to use `pkl`, use `WSL` for Windows.